 The FitDesk Exercise Bike has a large, centrally located LCD screen which provides a scanning readout of your training time, distance, speed, calories burned and heart rate.
-This bike features a 16 x 19 inch non-slip adjustable desk surface that fits laptops, magazines, and more.
-Built in tablet holder supports your tablet for streaming video or using apps.
+This bike has a reliable non-slip adjustable desktop that can house your laptop, phone, magazines, and more.

 The generous desk on this bike is extremely secure, so you will have no problems placing your tablet on it.
 The fully adjustable oversized padded seat is fully adjustable and very comfortable